Trần Trọng Kim: Early years

-Kim was born in Nghi Xuân, Hà Tĩnh Province, in northern central Vietnam in 1883.
-At the time, French Indochina had just been formed after the colonization of Vietnam, and Hà Tĩnh was part of the central region, which had become a French protectorate under the name of Annam.
+Kim was born in Nghi Xuân, Hà Tĩnh Province, in northern central Đại Nam (as Vietnam was known then) in 1883 during the Nguyen dynasty.
+At the time, Hà Tĩnh was part of the central region, which had become a French protectorate under the name of Annam.
 In the immediate decade afterwards, the province was the scene of a guerrilla movement led by Phan Đình Phùng that attempted to expel the French authorities.
 The movement was particularly popular in the Nghệ An-Hà Tĩnh region, which had boasted a long line of nationalist icons.

 Nevertheless, the movement was crushed, and when Kim grew up, he initially studied in Hanoi at schools reserved for the ruling elite.
 He then worked in the public service of the French administration.
 Kim's early career was as an interpreter, serving in Ninh Bình in northern Vietnam, then known as the protectorate of Tonkin.
 In 1905, Kim was sent to France as an employee of a private company.
 In 1908, he won a scholarship from the École Coloniale (Colonial School) to begin his training as a teacher at the École Normale of Melun (Seine-et-Marne).
 Kim returned to Vietnam in September 1911, commenced his career as a teacher in Annam and slowly rose in the educational hierarchy.
 By 1942, he had risen to become an inspector of elementary public instruction in Tonkin.
 He wrote many works on pedagogy and started a review on the topic.
 Kim was also a freemason.

 Academia

-In contrast to his low-key career as an education official, Kim was widely known as a scholar for a collection of textbooks published in the Vietnamese alphabet (chữ Quốc Ngữ), especially for his writings on Confucianism, Buddhism and Vietnamese history.
+In contrast to his career as a politician, Kim was widely known as a scholar for a collection of textbooks published in the Vietnamese alphabet (chữ Quốc Ngữ), especially for his writings on Confucianism, Buddhism and Vietnamese history.

 His two best known works were Việt Nam sử lược (A Brief history of Vietnam), published in 1920, and Nho giáo (Confucianism), published in 1929–1933.
 In the first book, Kim emphasised the Chinese influence on Vietnamese society.
 The latter book dealt with examining Confucianism in China and its impact on Vietnam.
 Kim strongly praised Confucianism, and his book provoked much intellectual debate on the philosophy's place in Vietnamese society.
 Nho giáo was seen as a link between the generations of scholars who were brought up under the Confucian examination system of pre-French Vietnam and those who grew up under the French system.
 Việt Nam Sử Lược remains in print as of 2009.

 His reputation in literary circles made Kim a leading figure in the Buddhist and Confucian associations, and in 1939, he was appointed to the Chamber of People's Representatives in Tonkin.
 He was made a chevalier of the Legion of Honour and listed in a French publication in 1943 that profiled prominent figures in French Indochina.